-Given the record-setting sales of E L James’ “Fifty Shades” novels, and the first two films’ impressive global box-office take, those at the center of the Fifty Shades’ pop-culture event are more than forthcoming about their longtime involvement, as well as how it feels to see the end of the seminal trilogy appear on screen.
+Given the record-setting sales of E L James’ “Fifty Shades” novels, and the first two films’ impressive global box-office take, those at the centre of the Fifty Shades’ pop-culture event are more than forthcoming about their longtime involvement, as well as how it feels to see the end of the seminal trilogy appear on the screen.

 Jamie Dornan and Dakota Johnson return as Christian Grey and Anastasia Steele in Fifty Shades Freed, the climactic chapter based on the worldwide bestselling “Fifty Shades” phenomenon.
-Bringing to a shocking conclusion events set in motion in 2015 and 2017’s blockbuster films that grossed almost $950 million globally.
+Bringing to shocking conclusion events set in motion in 2015 and 2017’s blockbuster films that grossed almost $950 million globally.

 Fifty Shades Freed is directed by Fifty Shades Darker’s James Foley.
 The screenplay is by Niall Leonard, based on the novel by E L James.